About This Guide

 - Your hand and your face

-1. Arrive 15 minutes before your scheduled appoint to check-in.
+- Arrive 15 minutes before your scheduled appoint to check-in.
 Someone at the desk will verify you have all the required documents.
-If you don’t they may provide them, or you will be asked to come back.
+If you don’t they may have them on hand but you can be asked to come back.
 The person at the desk will put them in a folder and give you a number.
 If you have any last-minute questions, the manager can advise you on your application.

-2. Sit and wait for your number.
+- Sit and wait for your number.
 Watch the “Visit Britain” video they play on repeat.
-You are not allowed to have any electronics, food or drink.
-Also, don’t leave your bag unattended – they will treat it as a bomb threat which almost happened when some guy left his bag on a chair for 20 minutes.
+(I can not confirm that they have these videos at the VFS Global locations 🙂 ) You are not allowed to have any electronics, food or drink.
+Also, don’t leave your bag unattended – they will treat it as a bomb threat and evacuate the building which almost happened when some guy left his bag on a chair for 20 minutes.

-4. You have the option of picking up your visa in the office or having it delivered to you, at an extra cost of $25.
+- You have the option of picking up your visa in the office in Toronto or having it delivered to you for US $37.
 I decided to have it mailed.
-Pick-ups take place daily at 4PM and only after all visa applicants have been processed.
+You can also have someone else pick it up for you with an authorization letter.

 You are now free to go!